NYSOA Awards Program

 The President's Award was previously given to:

-This award, formerly the John J. Elliott Award, recognizes the best Kingbird article each year, which is selected by the editorial staff.
+This award, formerly the John J. Elliott Award, recognizes the best Kingbird article each year, selected by the editorial staff.
+The 2017 Emanuel Levine Award went to Doug Gochfeld, for “What’s It Gonna Be?
+Predicting the Next New Additions to the Avifauna of New York” which was published in The Kingbird, Volume 66, Number 1, March 2016.

-The previous 5 winners of the John J. Elliott Award were:
+The previous 5 winners of the John J. Elliott / Emanuel Levine Memorial Award were:

 In 1975 Lillian C. Stoner, a founding member of the Federation of New York State Bird Clubs (now NYSOA), donated money to the organization to establish a fund to enable a student to attend the Annual Meeting each year.
 The intent of the award is not so much to recognize past achievement but rather to foster a promising young person’s interest in wild birds and ornithology by offering the education and experience of the fall conference.